 Roll up the bamboo mat, pressing forward to shape the sushi into a cylinder.
 Press the bamboo mat firmly and remove it from the sushi.
 Repeat the process and make more tuna salad rolls.

 Wipe a knife with a wet cloth before slicing sushi.
 Cut the sushi roll into bite-size pieces.
-Garnish with gari shoga and serve with soy sauce.
+Garnish with gari shoga and sesame seeds, if using, and serve with soy sauce.